 What you should know

 An ileostomy closure is surgery to close your temporary ileostomy.
-Your surgeon will reattach your ileum to your colon.
+Your healthcare provider will reattach your ileum to your colon.
 He will also close your stoma.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.